pedro-moreira-ibm/bob-ppi-workshop/flight400-demo-main/README.md

 ### 1.1.
 Browse the Application in the Object Browser

 1. In the IBM i sidebar, expand **User Library List** and **Object Browser**.
-2. Add **FLGHT4nn** to your library list if not done, and add a filter to the **FLGHT4nn** library in the Object Browser.
+2. Add **FLGHT4nn** (⚠️replace the 'nn' with your library number) to your library list if not done, and add a filter to the **FLGHT4nn** library in the Object Browser.
 To see everything, make sure the filter is *ALL, not just *SRCPF.
 Then navigate to the **FLGHT4nn** library in the Object Browser.
 You will see its contents organized by object type:
    - `*PGM` — RPG and CL programs (e.g. `FRS001`, `FRS021`, `FRS409`)
    - `*FILE` — Display files and database physical/logical files
    - `*MENU` — Application menus